-EV demand is rising on the back of green legislation being adopted by the UK, India, Germany, France, Norway and China which is expected to lead to an increasing demand for Li-ion batteries and graphite.
-There seems to be a global shift towards EV manufacturing by the big motor groups led by BMW which is looking to have 15-25% of their fleet electric by 2025 whilst in the same time frame Volkswagen is seeking to have 2-3 million EVs globally (which includes a joint venture with Ford for EVs in the US).
-All leading vehicle manufacturers have aggressive EV targets ahead, which should push demand for graphite.
+EV demand is rising on the back of green legislation being adopted by the UK, India, Germany, France, Norway and China, which is expected to lead to an increasing demand for Li-ion batteries and in turn for graphite.
+There is currently a massive global shift towards EV manufacturing by the big motor groups led by BMW which is looking to have 15-25% of their fleet electric by 2025, whilst in the same time frame Volkswagen is seeking to have 2-3 million EVs globally (which includes a joint venture with Ford for EVs in the US).
+All leading vehicle manufacturers have aggressive EV targets ahead, which will substantially push up demand for graphite as a key ingredient of the Li-ion battery.